- The BrainTool User Guide gives a step by step intro to using BT.

 I see ‘Error Authenticating’ while enabling GDrive

 Google uses what are called ‘third-party cookies’ to store account information.
 These kinds of cookies are also used by various other web tracking sites.
 To avoid such tracking, some users disable third party cookies in their Chrome settings.
 If you have done so BrainTool will not be able to save your data to GDrive.
 You can add an exemption for accounts.google.com in your Chrome settings.
 Doing so and restarting BrainTool should solve the problem.
 (NB do not click the box titled ‘Including Third-party cookies on this site’.)

 After clicking Authorize GDrive nothing happens

 Related to the above, some security and privacy related extensions stop web pages from sending messages to third party sites, in some cases I cannot catch this as an error.
-Privacy Badger is an example of such a site.
+Privacy Badger is an example of such an extension.
 You will need to disable such extensions for the braintool.org url.

 I use two computers and don’t see my changes on the second one